Harvard University Fall 2022

 AI tools may not be immediately applicable out of the box.
 For example, as discussed earlier, in this area of “AI for social impact” we are faced with the problem of lack of “big data”.
 It is important to embrace this challenge.

-As mentioned earlier, we actually wish to demonstrate social impact in the real world.
+Challenges in measuring impact: As mentioned earlier, we actually wish to demonstrate social impact in the real world.
 However, given a researcher’s resource limits, the right level of demonstration itself is an important question: a pilot study, a long term study, a working prototype showing long-term technological feasibility, a fully deployed and operating system.
 Each of these is still a valuable contribution.
 They all may pioneer or show evidence for some actual AI based intervention for social impact.

 Ethical challenges and pitfalls: When applying interventions, it is feasible that not all stakeholders benefit equally.
 Or there may be potential harms due to the interventions.
 What are some steps to ensure that we think through these challenges?
 What downstream effects should we watch out for?

-While these questions could be explored in the context many different domains of application, In order to preserve some coherence, we will stick to topics of public health, environment (climate change, conservation, agriculture), possibly extending to public safety.
+While these questions could be explored in the context of many different domains of application, In order to preserve some coherence, we will stick to topics of public health, environment (climate change, conservation, agriculture), possibly extending to public safety.
 We will of course cover case studies from previous papers that will inform us about challenges addressed in earlier work.
 Simultaneously we will discuss these questions with key domain experts to understand what challenges they may foresee in their areas for AI, potentially also offering guidance on the types of projects students may pursue for this class.

 The course is intended for graduate students in Computer Science, but students from adjacent disciplines (EE) are also welcome.
 We may selectively invite some graduate students from HSPH, EOB or other disciplines.